 In TEXT MODE, sometimes the display requires additional text to be displayed.
-When the < / > indicator is active, press TEXT and then press ◀ SEEK/TRACK ► to view the additional display text.
+When the < / > indicator is active, press TEXT and then press SEEK/TRACK to view the additional display text.

 8. AUX: Press AUX to access LINE (auxiliary audio mode).
-Aux For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.
+For location and further information mode.
+If a disc is already loaded